 Operationalizing the Oakland City Council’s commitment to enhancing public safety through more appropriate, efficient & equitable allocation of resources.

-The Reimagining Public Safety Task Force Final Report and Recommendations, are now available and will be presented to the City Council on May 3, 2021.
+The Reimagining Public Safety Task Force Final Report with Recommendations was accepted by the City Council on May 3, 2021.

-The purpose of the Reimagining Public Safety Taskforce is to rapidly reimagine and reconstruct the public safety system in Oakland by developing a recommendation for Council consideration to increase community safety through alternative responses to calls for assistance, and investments in programs that address the root causes of violence and crime (such as health services, housing, jobs, etc), with a goal of a 50% reduction in the OPD General Purpose Fund (GFP) budget allocation.
+The purpose of the Reimagining Public Safety Taskforce (active from September 2020 through March 2021) is to rapidly reimagine and reconstruct the public safety system in Oakland by developing recommendations for Council consideration to increase community safety through alternative responses to calls for assistance, and investments in programs that address the root causes of violence and crime (such as health services, housing, jobs, etc), with a goal of a 50% reduction in the OPD General Purpose Fund (GFP) budget allocation.

-The Task Force is comprised of two co-chairs, two co-facilitator organizations and 17 appointed members.
-In addition, there are four Advisory Boards focused on Legal & Policy Barriers & Opportunities, Alternate Responses, Programs & Investments, Budget Data & Analysis, and OPD Organization & Culture.
+The Task Force was comprised of two co-chairs, two co-facilitator organizations and 17 appointed members.
+In addition, there were four Advisory Boards focused on Legal & Policy Barriers & Opportunities, Alternate Responses, Programs & Investments, Budget Data & Analysis, and OPD Organization & Culture.

 Council vote on authorization of Taskforce

 Final Day for Adoption of FY2021-2023 Budget

 Related data and information that has been requested by the Taskforce.